afska/gba-link-connection/docs/wireless_adapter.md

 - The extra parameter has two bitarrays:
   - Bits `0-4`: The clients that _received_ data.
   - Bits `8-11`: The clients marked as _inactive_.
-In theory, this depends on the # of maximum transmissions configured with the [Setup](#setup---0x17) command, but it seems to just mark them as inactive after 4 seconds.
+This depends on the # of maximum transmissions configured with the [Setup](#setup---0x17) command.
+It only marks them as inactive after 4 seconds.

 🔗 When the adapter is disconnected from the host, it sends a `0x99660029`.